MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/development/character-data-incorrect-code-page-client-compute-differs-database.md

 ### Method 1: Use a Unicode data type instead of a non-Unicode data type

 Change the columns to a Unicode data type to avoid all the problems caused by code page translation.
-For example, use the `nchar` data type, the `nvarchar` data type, or the `ntext` data type.
+For example, use the `nchar`, `nvarchar`, or `ntext` data type.

 ### Method 2: Use an appropriate collation for the database

 If you must use a non-Unicode data type, always make sure that the code page of the database and the code page of any non-Unicode columns can store the non-Unicode data correctly.
 For example, if you want to store code page 949 (Korean) character data, use a Korean collation for the database.
 For example, use the `Korean_Wansung_CI_AS` collation for the database.

-### Method 3: Use the "binary" data type or the "varbinary" data type
+### Method 3: Use the "binary" or "varbinary" data type

-If you want the database to directly store and retrieve the exact byte values of the characters that are handled without trying to perform appropriate code page translation, use the `binary` data type or the `varbinary` data type.
+If you want the database to directly store and retrieve the exact byte values of the characters that are handled without trying to perform appropriate code page translation, use the `binary` or `varbinary` data type.

 ### Method 4: Use a different tool to store and retrieve data and disable the "Auto Translate" parameter